Unity-Brazil/Unity-Boilerplate/README.md

 ## State Machine

-there a full example about how to use the State Machine [here](https://github.com/cesardeazevedo/Unity-Component-State-Machine)
+There is a full example about how to use the State Machine [here](https://github.com/cesardeazevedo/Unity-Component-State-Machine)

 ##Contributing